godly-AK/Linux-Luminarium/file_globbing.md

 ### we need to exclude files starting with 'p','w'and 'n' in /challenge/files using [^] argument
 1. `cd /challenge/files`
 2. `/challenge/run [^pwn]*`
+## multiple globs
+- basically what we need is every file name havin letter p
+- whihc mean the name of the file shoudl have p any where in the name
+- so prefix before letter p could be denoted by and suffix after letter p could be denoted by *
+- so the correct arg is *p*